reactome/ReactomeGraph4R/README.md

 ## Feedback

 We'd love to hear your feedback!
-Feel free to open an [issue](https://github.com/reactome/ReactomeGraph4R/issues) on GitHub.
+Feel free to contribute any new features and/or open an [issue](https://github.com/reactome/ReactomeGraph4R/issues) on GitHub.